onenorth/workflow-full-history/README.md

 Clicking the Full History button displays a pop-up with history for each version of the item.
 ![Full History Button](https://raw.github.com/onenorth/workflow-full-history/master/img/FullHistory.png)

-> This has been tested with Sitecore 6.6, 7.2, and 7.5
+> There are 2 versions of the Workflow Full History module.
+One that supports Sitecore 6.6, 7.2, and 7.5, and another that supports Sitecore 8.1.
+Please note the correct release when downloading.

 ## Installation